 The Completely Fair Scheduler (CFS) is a scheduler that was adopted into the mainline Linux kernel as of release 2.6.23.
 The CFS algorithm is different from previous Linux releases.
 It might change the performance properties of some applications.
 In particular, CFS implements sched_yield() differently, making it more likely that a thread that yields will be given CPU time regardless.

-The new behavior of sched_yield() might adversely affect the performance of synchronization in the IBM JVM.
+The new behavior of sched_yield() might adversely affect the performance of synchronization in the IBM J9 virtual machine.

-This problem might affect IBM JDK 5.0 and 6.0 (all versions) running on Linux kernels that include the Completely Fair Scheduler.
+This problem might affect IBM SDK, Java 2 Technology edition V5.0 and IBM SDK, Java Technology Edition, Version 6 (up to and including service refresh 4) running on Linux kernels that include the Completely Fair Scheduler.

 Some Linux distributions that include the Completely Fair Scheduler are: